Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Assumptions-and-Evaluation.md

 adj_r^2: 0.9378
 ```

+We see no difference in SSE, SST, or R^2.
+As we learned in the previous post about metrics, adjusted R^2 is telling us that the additional feature in the linearly dependent feature set adds no new information, which is why we see a decrease in that value.
+Be careful because linear regression assumes independent features, and looking at simple metrics like SSE, SST, and R^2 alone won't tip you have that your features are correlated.
+There are a number of methods you can leverage to investigate feature-feature correlation.
+Calculate the rank of your data matrix or take the dot product of any two given features.
+The latter will result in 0 if two features are truly independent and some nonzero value if they are not.
+The larger the magnitude of the dot product, the greater the correlation.

 ## Wrap Up
-Thus concludes our whirlwind tour of Linear Regression.
+Thus concludes our whirlwind tour of linear regression.
 By no means did we cover everything.
-We didn't talk about Q-Q plots or Maximum Likelihood Estimation and how it drives Ordinary Least Squares.
-However, this post and the two prior should give you a deep enough fluency to build models effectively, to know when things go wrong, to know what those things are, and what to do about them.
+We didn't talk about Q-Q plots or Maximum Likelihood Estimation (MLE) and how it drives Ordinary Least Squares (OLS).
+However, this post and the two prior should give you a deep enough fluency to effectively build models, to know when things go wrong, to know what those things are, and what to do about them.

-I hope you found this series helpful.
-And if you found errata, please let me know.
+Lastly, I hope you found this series helpful.
+If you found errata, please do let me know.